backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/AWS Snow.md

 - If you are transferring **more the 10 PBs** then you should consider **AWS Snowmobile**.

 ## Edge Computing
 - *Process data while it is being created at an Edge Location*.
-Edge location is anything that is offline and doesn’t have access to the internet.
+	- Edge location is anything that is offline and doesn’t have access to the internet.
 - **Use Cases**: *Preprocess data*, *Machine learning at Edge*, Transcoding media streams
 - Long term *discounted price for 1 and 3 years*.
 - *Can run EC2 Instances* & *AWS Lambda functions* (using AWS loT Greengrass)

-### Snowcone
+### Snowcone & Snowcone SSD
 - 2 CPUs, 4 GB of memory, wired or wireless access
 - USB-C power using a cord or the optional battery